shari-ar/MarketPulseAI/docs/index.md

 ## Product Foundations

 - **Offline by design:** All scraping, storage, TensorFlow.js analysis, and exports/imports run locally—no remote services involved.
-- **Blackout-aware collection:** Data gathering resumes only after the 09:00–13:00 IRST blackout to avoid intraday disruption, with no navigation, scraping, storage, or analysis activity while the blackout is active.
+- **Blackout-aware collection:** Data gathering resumes only after the 09:00–13:00 IRST blackout on trading days (Saturday–Wednesday) to avoid intraday disruption; the work window runs from the 13:00 close until the 07:00 pre-open buffer, and stays open from Wednesday 13:00 through Saturday 07:00 across the weekend break.
 - **Repeatable insights:** IndexedDB snapshots feed TensorFlow.js scoring so users can reliably track swings and rankings over time.
 - **Exact exports/imports:** SheetJS mirrors the popup table into Excel and ingests the same schema, keeping what you see aligned with what you download or add back.